IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 In order to flag with one another that there was a pull request waiting, we'd use the good old **pull-requests** channel in Discord:

 ![Discord pull requests](docs/discordPR.png)

+Once that pull request was **squashed and merged** (squashing being the term for taking every commit made on a single branch and 'squashing' them into what appears to be one commit, which keeps code cleaner!), we would delete the branch and then create a new one.

+This approach ensured that work was completed in more of a step by step 'sprint' fashion.
+We would discuss daily the sections and features each of us were working on, help each other where needed, and then bring our changes to the main branch in order to work efficiently and effectively.

 <br>